 If you do not have your certificate you should complete the Candidate Enquiry Form, this will allow us to locate your records and provide you with your SCN

-Or call us on: 0345 279 1000 and we will confirm your details and then provide you with your SCN Number.
+Alternatively, call us on 0345 279 1000 and we will confirm your details then provide you with your SCN Number.

 How do I change the name on my record or certificate?

 Please note, if you currently attend school, college or are an SQA learner through your employer or training provider, then your centre has the responsibility to amend your record for you.
 Please ask your teacher, lecturer or employer/contact to update your record.

 If you no longer attend school or college, and would like to update your SQA record, please complete and return our change of name declaration form and contact us directly.
 To enable us to process and update your record we require two copies of identification - one is required to be a link from your previous to your current name.
 Please note you do not need to send us the original documents; photocopies or scanned copies will be sufficient.
 You can scan and e-mail these documents to email@example.com or send them by post to the following address: